 Cities in Nunavut

-Despite the larger towns being more cosmopolitan the whole province is largely inhabited with people with an Inuit ethnic background.
+Despite the larger towns being more cosmopolitan, the whole territory is largely inhabited with people with an Inuit ethnic background.
 83.6% of inhabitants confirmed this in the most recent census.
 Only 15% of people describe themselves as non-aboriginal.
-Not surprisingly, 70% of the residents of Nunavut report their mother tongue as Inukitut.
+Not surprisingly, 70% of the residents of Nunavut report their mother tongue as Inuktitut.
 The next most common language is English with around 27% reporting it as their mother tongue.
-Despite French being an official language only 1.27% of residents report it as their mother tongue.
+Despite French being an official language, only 1.27% of residents report it as their mother tongue.
 Strangely, Inuktitut is not considered an official language.

-Nunavut has the youngest median age in Canada of 24.7 years; this is mainly due to the high fertility rates and loss to migration of the older population.
-Furthermore, Nunavut has the lowest average age of mothers in Canada having their first child and 8 times the national average number of teenage pregnancies.
-The most prolific religion in the province is the Anglican Church of Canada with 58% of the population reporting it as their faith, with Roman Catholic at 28%.
+Nunavut has the youngest median age in Canada of 24.7 years; this is mainly due to the high fertility rates and loss of the older population.
+Furthermore, Nunavut has the lowest average age of mothers in Canada, having their first child at a rate 8 times the national average for teenage pregnancies.
+The most prolific religion in the territory is the Anglican Church of Canada with 58% of the population reporting it as their faith, with Roman Catholic at 28%.

 Nunavut Population Growth

 Although Nunavut boasts a youthful population it does have a high unemployment rate – 13.5% in 2013 – but set to reduce to 11.4% in 2014.
 Sadly, many native Inuits are leaving the area for better economic prospects elsewhere.
 The main industries in the territory are resources and fishery, following government employment.
 Also contributing to the local economy are exports, tourism and Inuit art.
 Nunavut is increasing its economy and reported a GDP of $1.75 billion in 2010 which was an increase of 11.4% on the previous year.
 Experts predict a rise of 9.2% in future years.